 Which karmas are prohibited during the day ?

 Scriptures advise us to avoid sleeping during the day, as this time is favourable for spiritual practice.
 Let’s refer to Shlokas from the Skand-Puran.

 बालातपं दिवास्वापं त्यजेद्दीर्घं जिजीविषुः ।। – Skand-Puraṇ, Brahmakhanḍ, Dharmarṇyamahatmya, 6.66-67

 Meaning : One who aspires to live long should not climb on the back of a cow or a bull, should not allow the smoke from a funeral pyre to touch his body, should not sit on the bank of a river (other than the Ganga) at dusk, should not allow the rays of the rising sun to touch his body and should not sleep during the day.

 Science underlying the suggestion that we should not sleep during the day

 A. From amongst the two major time periods of day and night, more energy is expended in performing spiritual practice at night.
 This is because the increased activity of negative energies makes the night unfavourable for spiritual practice.
-This period is favourable for mantriks (subtle Sorcerers or powerful demoniacal energies).
-Hence, they perform spiritual practice during this period.
-On the other hand, sattvik individuals perform spiritual practice in the sattvik period, that is, during the day.

 B. One should perform as much spiritual practice as possible during the day and contemplate on it at night, and making a resolve to rectify the mistakes made during the day, attempt to perform perfect spiritual practice the next day.
 This is what God expects from us.
 Hence one should avoid sleeping during the day.